• Skip to primary navigation

 What is the best air fryer to buy?

-I own all three of these and love them for different reasons.
+I own all three of these and like them for different reasons.

-• Ninja digital air fryer oven for chicken wings and and sheet pan meals
+• Ninja digital air fryer oven for chicken wings and and sheet pan meals.
+It stores on it's "back side" to save counter space!

-• Ninja 1550 watt basket-style, 4 quart for roasted veggies, Parmesan Crusted Tilapia, cookie cake!
+• Ninja 1550 watt basket-style, 4 quart air fryer for roasted veggies, Parmesan Crusted Tilapia, cookie cake!

-• Instant brand Vortex, 6 quart, 4-in-1 air fryer, basket style for everything above!
+• Instant brand Vortex, 6 quart XL air fryer, basket style for everything above!

 Watch the short video of Kathleen cooking tilapia in the air fryer.